jeremyl-972/picture-this/README.md

 Guessing view (reuse of drawing view with an input for entering the word) Waiting view

-The first player starts the game by choosing between 3 given words, words vocabulary is provided below (easy, medium, hard), then he will try to draw the word’s meaning.
+The first player starts the game by choosing between 10 given words (easy, medium, hard), then they will try to draw the word’s meaning.
-While cdrawing, the second player will see the drawing and will try to guess the word.
-Once succeeded, he will get to pick a new word, draw it, and so on.
+While drawing, the second player will see the drawing and will try to guess the word.
+Once succeeded, they will get to pick a new word, draw it, and so on.
 Rules: The first player who starts the game will have to wait for the second player to join (refresh at both tabs for starting a new game).
 Players can guess as many times they want.
 When guessing right, the game session will earn points:
 Easy word - 1 point, Medium word - 3 points, Hard word - 5 points

-General Requirements:
-Use any language/framework you’d want.
-The communication doesn’t have to be in real-time (streaming), simple server with “healthCheck” route can be enough.
-Choose any way you want to pass/save the drawing to the other player. (probably canvas) The game needs to be adjusted only for mobile devices.